BrentMRPalmer/CSI4107-A2/README.md

 ### Golden Retriever

-**We now have two files--both variants of Golden Retriver with specialized neural implementations.
+**We now have two files—both variants of Golden Retriver with specialized neural implementations.
 Both use the same base retrieval and ranking pipeline using BM25.**

 #### Step 1: Preprocessing